Rand / Dollar = 16.63

 10. XM

-XM is a fair, trustworthy, and dependable Forex Service Provider that offers access to a wide range of markets, including Forex Trading, Cryptocurrencies Trading, Commodity Trading, Stocks, Metals, and Energies Trading.
+XM is a fair, trustworthy, and dependable Forex Service Provider that offers access to a wide range of markets, including Forex Trading, Cryptocurrency Trading, Commodity Trading, Stocks, Metals, and Energy Trading.

 Broker and Commodity Trading Features